henadzit/henadzit.github.io/_posts/2015-07-07-4-percent-of-websites-fail.markdown

 ### Results sanity

 To show that there is no noise introduced by monitoring nodes themselves I graphed aggregated failures and processing times from both nodes.
 The failure rate on both nodes was about 60 during the period.
 That means that ~6% of the sample websites were down in average.
-After digging into that I found that some of them are actually dead but some of them have anti-bot alghorithms implemented.
+After digging into that I found that some of them are actually dead but some of them have anti-bot algorithms implemented.

 The average processing time does not show anything too concerning.
 The US node shows slightly better latency though which probably can be explained by the fact that most of the examined websites are hosted in the US.